-Statement from Peterson Foundation on Deal to End Shutdown, Avoid Default
+Statement on Deal to End Shutdown, Avoid Default

 NEW YORK — Michael A. Peterson, President and COO of the Peter G. Peterson Foundation, commented today following passage of legislation to temporarily end the government shutdown and prevent default on our nation’s debt.